 Be Patient

-Your body might need some time to become used to a new sleeping posture.
+Your body might need time to become used to a new sleeping posture.
 Sleep on your side every night, but be persistent and gentle with yourself.

 Keep a Calm Environment